calebmarchent/auto_cv/curriculum_vitae.md

+* Implemented rsyslog support to the AminoMOVE CloudTV media backend, enabling its output to be fed to the log collection and analysis tools Splunk and Unomaly allowing production deployment issues to be field issues to be rapidly identified and understood

+* Delivered a complete set of demonstrator services used to support the sales team in winning opportunities; including developing the ground-breaking concept of using an Amino STB as the cable to IP turn-around acting as the content source for the Amino's first AWS hosted CloudTV service

 * Developed automatic build and release systems to assure the stability of the common code base, aligning build and release processes to eliminating release day delays due to broken configuration

 * Migrated software development from CVS to Git including retention of complete version history allowing developers to take advantage of modern version control tool while retaining the ability to go back and understand the decisions behind code implementation.